dbroockman/repeated-online-panel-experiments/README.md

 [Civiqs](https://www.civiqs.com/research) administers a one-stop shop.

-## Particular Pieces
+## Vendors for Particular Pieces

 ### Survey Platform

-For academic work, we prefer [Qualtircs](https://www.qualtrics.com).
+For academic work, we prefer [Qualtrics](https://www.qualtrics.com).
 Most universities have a subscription.

 [SurveyGizmo](https://www.surveygizmo.com) is a far cheaper alternative that may be preferable for practitioners.
 It is more difficult to program in our experience but workable.